DerKevinRiehl/bondTradingDataSqliteDbConverterR/README.md

 **Goal:** This code repository allows the recipient to convert the raw data provided by FINRA (Academic Data as well as Enhanced Historical Data) into a SQLiteDB for further analyses using the programming language R. FINRA provides the data in .txt format, where one trading day corresponds to one file.
 We provide a reproducible solution for processing Academic Data and Enhanced Historical Data, and for merging both data sets to provide a final, cost-efficient database.

 **Benefit:** The resulting SQLiteDB represents the data in a standardized form that can be used for further analysis with simple SQL queries in a variety of applications / programming languages.
-The resulting database shares template and labeling with WRDS and can therefore seamlessly interface with existing program codes for cleaning the data, e.g. as given in Tidy Finance in R **CITE GITHUB REPO!!**.
+The resulting database shares template and labeling with WRDS and can therefore seamlessly interface with existing program codes for cleaning the data, e.g. as given in Tidy Finance in R (https://gist.github.com/patrick-weiss/3a05b3ab281563b2e94858451c2eb3a4).

 **The main work flow:** of the data processing takes place in three steps:
 ```